Spin-Orbit Coupling of Europa's Ice Shell and Interior

-Two simulations explore tidal locking of Europa for the two fundamental cases of interest -- (1) the case of weak interior gravity gradient torque coupling ($\hat{K}_{G} < \hat{K}_{G}^{*}$) and (2) the case of strong interior gravity gradient torque coupling ($\hat{K}_{G} > \hat{K}_{G}^{*}$).
+For simplicity and initial consistency with Goldreich and Peale, we start with results using the classical MacDonald tidal torque.
+Afterwards, we revisit some of these results with application of the corrected analog from \cite{EfroimskyTidal}.
+Two simulations highlight tidal locking of Europa for the two fundamental cases of interest -- (1) the case of weak interior gravity gradient torque coupling ($\hat{K}_{G} < \hat{K}_{G}^{*}$) and (2) the case of strong interior gravity gradient torque coupling ($\hat{K}_{G} > \hat{K}_{G}^{*}$).
 The data for these simulations is given in Table~\ref{table:EuropaDeSpin1}.
 The angles $\eta_{j}$ and angular rates $\dot{\eta}_{j}$ are used to characterize the initial conditions, but these can easily be converted via $\psi_{j} = \eta_{j} - f + nt$ and $\dot{\psi}_{j} = \dot{\eta}_{j} - \dot{f} + n$.
 Lastly, note $\psi_{j}^{'} = \frac{1}{\dot{f}}\dot{\psi}_{j}$.
 These same conversions are used to compute the value of the energy over the course of the simulations.
 The uncertain historical value of Europa's orbital eccentricity is a free variable in our simulations.